Jacob H. Gallinger

-Jacob Harold Gallinger (March 28, 1837 – August 17, 1918), was a United States senator from New Hampshire who served as President pro tempore of the Senate in 1912 and 1913.
+Jacob Harold Gallinger (March 28, 1837 – August 17, 1918) was an American politician who was United States senator from New Hampshire from 1891 to 1918 and President pro tempore of the Senate from 1912 to 1913.

 Early life and career

 Jacob Harold Gallinger was born in Cornwall, Ontario, British Canada on March 28, 1837.
 His father's family were German and his mother's was German American.

 He was home-schooled from an early age.

 Gallinger moved to the U.S. at an early age and first worked as a printer.

 Medical career

 Gallinger studied medicine at the Cincinnati Eclectic Medical Institute and graduated at the head of his class in May 1858.
 He studied abroad for three years, writing and working as a printer to cover his expenses.
 In 1861, he returned to the United States and engaged in the practice of homeopathic medicine and surgery in Keene, New Hampshire before moving to Concord, New Hampshire in April 1862.
 He practiced medicine actively until 1885.